pblack/docs/content/getting-started/for-content-managers.md

 ---
-date: 2013-07-24
+date: '2013-07-24T00:00:00Z'
-description: "Introduction to Forestry for Content Managers"
+description: Introduction to Forestry for Content Managers
-draft: "true"
-tags: ""
+tags: ''
-title: "Forestry for Content Managers"
+title: Forestry for Content Managers
 menu:
-  getting-started:
+  getting-started: {}
+draft: true

 ---
 Forestry is a modern CMS (content management system) for websites.
 It powers websites of all sizes from portfolios to blogs, marketing websites, eCommerce sites, and enterprise websites.